-If e2fsprogs is already installed on your Linux system, install the Lustre-specific e2fsprogs version by using rpm -Uvh to update the existing e2fsprogs package.
-For example:
+Note - If e2fsprogs is already on your system, install the Lustre-specific version by using rpm -Uvh to update the existing e2fsprogs package.
+Run:

-'''

-$ rpm -Uvh e2fsprogs-<ver>
+\$ rpm -Uvh e2fsprogs-<ver>

-'''

-The rpm command options --force or --nodeps are not required to install or update the Lustre-specific e2fsprogs package.
+The rpm command options --force or --nodeps are not required to install or update e2fsprogs.
 We specifically recommend that you not use these options.
-If errors are reported, notify Lustre Support by filing a bug.